-Warranties, also referred to as representations, are statements of fact.
-They are made by one party (e.g. a seller, service provider, borrower or licensor) to the other party as at a particular moment in time.
-The purpose of the warranties is to reflect those facts or events that are important to the other party’s expectations and (but in common law, this is called a representation) its business decision to enter into the transaction (on the agreed terms of the contract).
+Warranties, also referred to as representations (but see below), are statements of fact.
+At least, as a matter of best practice, representations and warranties should be statements that are either true or not true.
+Warranties are made by one party (e.g. a seller, service provider, borrower or licensor) to the other party, typically as at a particular moment in time.
+The purpose of a warranty is (a) by way of promise about the future post-signing, to confirm or stand in for the warranted facts and events, as those may be important to the other party’s expectations, and (b) to encourage (but in common law, this is called a representation) its business decision to enter into the transaction (on the agreed terms of the contract).

-If warranties appear to be incorrect, this would result in rights or remedies under the contract.
-Below, we will address a few aspects of warranties and their use in practice.
+If warranties are incorrect, this would result in rights or remedies under the contract.
+For a distinction between representations vs. warranties (as is made in common law) this is essential.
+Below, we will address various aspects of warranties and best practices.

 Introduction to warranties #